TimMilesCox/RTA1/rta/util.rta/README.txt

 -b option selects the binary format which slab loads to ROM image.
 Otherwise you get S-Records for quantum-24

-The input file is named in full. masmx by default writes extension .txo for text-encoded-binary
+The input and output files are named in full. masmx output files have the default extension .txo

-The output file is named in full. .bxl means something like binary load string, is meant to help remember what the file is, and doesn't clash with anything else

-Here is a part of the RTA1 system image output from lstring with -b option
+Here is a part of a system image output from lstring with -b option

-	$ ../util.rta/fds24 srom.bxl
+	$ ../util.rta/fds24 srom
 	00000000: 000001 49ffbe 000000 000000  "   I        "
 	00000004: b60040 00000b d9fa7c 000000  "  @     |   "
 	00000008: 000040 5500fc 10008f 10008e  "  @U        "